Contents

 5AI Processing Disclosure

-- The extracted data is then used to generate governance documents
+- The Controller's data is never used to train any AI model

-- API inputs and outputs are retained by Anthropic for up to 30 days for trust and safety purposes, then deleted
+- API inputs and outputs are retained by the provider typically no more than 30 days for trust-and-safety purposes, then deleted

 No pupil or staff personal data should be included in uploaded SIPs.
 The AI processes school-level strategic information only.